melodycho/antrea/docs/antrea-network-policy.md

 **fqdn**: This selector is applicable only to the `to` section in an `egress` block.
 It is used to select Fully Qualified Domain Names (FQDNs), specified either by exact name or wildcard expressions, when defining `egress` rules.

-**nodeSelector**: This selects certain Node IPs as ingress from address or egress to address.
-It is applicable only to the `from` section in an `ingress` block or the `to` section in an `egress` block.

 ### Key differences from K8s NetworkPolicy